khanhpdt/khanhpdt.github.io/_posts/2016-01-28-implementation-patterns.markdown

 - Double dispatch
   - Messages are dispatched by two-level.
 After receiving the message, the first receiver will dispatch another message to the second receiver along with its information.
 The second receiver is the one that actually performs the job.
 See Visitor pattern for an application of this technique.

-- Decoposing messages
+- Decomposing messages
   - If a message is too complicated (e.g., needs a long list of parameters), it is sometimes better to split the message into multiple ones, each of which handles an related aspects of the message.

--

 ## Chapter 8: Methods
 - Method name should be written from the client's perspective.